Raised Beds — The Most Important Element of the Kitchen Garden

 If you're more an online-course-type of person, check out our popular course, Kitchen Garden Academy.
 Over the course of eight modules, we walk you through the complete step by step to set up and grow in your own kitchen garden.

-For maximum help setting up your own kitchen garden, find a garden consultant near you to come out to your space or work with one of our designers virtually through our brand new online garden design.
+For maximum help setting up your own kitchen garden, find a garden consultant near you to come out to your space.

 I'm confident that you're going to love having raised beds if you choose to install them in your outdoor space, and we've got tons of resources to help you build your own gardening haven and start growing!